Terradue/doc-developer-sandbox/source/field/vegetation/lib_python_ndvi/nodes/ndvi.rst

 .. note::

   Log entries using ciop-log function in bash (or rciop.log in R and cioopy.log in Python) tell the platform the process is alive.
-If the wall-time is reached the execution is terminated wiht an error
+If the wall-time is reached the execution is terminated with an error